CESNET/CzechLight-br2-external/README.md

 Once everything is done, the status LED shows a solid white light and the system reboots automatically.

 Turn off power, remove the USB flash, re-jumper the board (`0 0 1 1 1`), power-cycle, and configure MAC addresses and system type at the U-Boot prompt.
-The MAC addresses are find on the label at the front panel.
+The MAC addresses are found on the label at the front panel.

 ```
 => setenv eth1addr 00:11:17:01:00:4c